I Wanna Get Better

-"I Wanna Get Better" is the debut single by American indie pop act Bleachers, released on February 18, 2014 through RCA Records.
+"I Wanna Get Better" is the debut single by American indie pop act Bleachers, released on February 18, 2014, through RCA Records.
 The song is from their debut studio album Strange Desire, and was written and produced by frontman Jack Antonoff and John Hill.
 "I Wanna Get Better" topped the Billboard Alternative Songs chart, becoming the band's first number-one single, and also reached the top ten of the Hot Rock Songs chart.
 Its accompanying music video stars Antonoff as a therapist and was directed by his then girlfriend, actress and filmmaker Lena Dunham.

 Composition

 "I Wanna Get Better" incorporates cut-up piano notes and samples into its arrangement; Antonoff's vocals range from baritone to "shout-along anthemic."

 Antonoff considers the song his "mission statement" because it goes through every bad thing that has happened to him.
 Antonoff has stated that "the message is heavy, it’s not dumbed down" with the verses being literal and the inspiration coming from a place of sorrow following the events of 9/11, his sister's death in 2002, and his cousin's death during the Iraq War in 2003.
-In regards to the line "lost control when I panicked at the acid test", Antonoff has stated that he "had a horrible experience" with acid and it changed his life.
+In regards to the line "lost control when I panicked at the acid test", Antonoff has stated that he "had a horrible experience" with LSD and it changed his life.